hackley2/super-table/README.md

 row will collapse your table's rows.
 If you need to group rows and columns into groups that collapse and expand together, you can do that too!

+##Notes on how to setup collapsible rows

+* `<tr>` rows that have the `rowHideable` class are collapsible.
+* `<tr>` rows that share the same value for their optional `data-ST-group` attribute are considered to be a group of rows that will collapse and expand together.
+* `<tr>` rows that have the `data-ST-group` but not the `rowHideable` class will not themselves collapse, but will collapse other `rowHideable` rows in the group when the row's first `td`/`tr` cell is clicked on
+* `<tr>` rows that have neither the `data-ST-group` nor the `rowHideable` class will not themselves collapse, but will collapse all other `rowHideable` rows when the row's first `td`/`tr` cell is clicked on

+##Notes on how to setup collapsible columns

+* `<th>` and `<td>` cells that have the `columnHideable` class are collapsible.
+* Use the `col-span-min` and `col-span-max` attributes when using collapsible columns with a table that has cells that use the `col-span` attribute.
+* `col-span-min` defines how many columns a cell should span when all columns, or the group of columns that the cell belongs to, are collapsed
+* `col-span-max` defines how many columns a cell should span when all columns, or the group of columns that the cell belongs to, are expanded
+* Table `<th>` and `<td>` cells that share the same value for their optional `data-ST-group` attribute are considered to be a group of rows that will collapse and expand together.
+* Table `<th>` cells that aren't part of a group, will expand/collapse all `columnHideable` cells when clicked

+##Expanding/Collapsing the entire table at once

+It is sometimes handy to expand or collapse the entire table at once.
+If both row and column collapsing are enabled, a `th` cell that is also the first cell of a row will trigger both row and columns to expand/collapse at once.

+You can designate another HTML element on the page to trigger a table's expand/collapse all event by setting that element's optional `data-super-table` attribute to the id attribute of the table in question.

+#Try it out yourself!

-Check out the example/index.html file to see an example of collapsible rows and columns in action.
-Click on the `<th>` cells or a row's fist `<td>` cell to collapse a group of columns or rows respectively.
+Check out the example/index.html file to see a nearly comprehensive example of table scrolling and collapsible rows and columns in action.
+Click on the `<th>` cells or a row's first `<td>`/`<th>` cell to collapse a group of columns or rows respectively.

 ---

 #Settings

-##Configure Settings
+##How to configure settings

 Default settings can be set independently of initializing a SuperTable.
 ```